About Iowa Small Business Development Centers

 Our organization is the only nationally-accredited entrepreneurial development program in Iowa.
 We are an accredited affiliate of America’s SBDC, the national Association of Small Business Development Centers.

-Our programs and activities have contributed significantly to economic growth in Iowa.
+Our programs and activities have contributed significantly to economic growth in Iowa since our inception.

 The statewide Iowa Small Business Development Center program is hosted by the Iowa State University College of Business, helping the University to fulfill its land-grant mission by providing outreach services to Iowa’s business community.
 Funding support and resources are provided through a cooperative agreement with the U.S. Small Business Administration, by the State of Iowa through Iowa State University, and through support from regional host institutions.
 All services are extended to the public on a non-discriminatory basis.

 Our professional business advisors can unlock the potential of any business by providing business expertise normally reserved for large, established companies.
 If entrepreneurs have the drive to succeed, we can help make their businesses successful.
 Contact us today at 515-294-2030.

 Our business counseling and training focuses on specific business needs including, but not limited to:

 |New Business Guidance

 ||Business Planning and Modeling